-Filament needle therapy serves patients dealing with a wide range of musculoskeletal conditions.
-The technique works particularly well when combined with chiropractic care and rehabilitative services delivered under the same roof.
+Filament needle therapy at our Northern Virginia office serves patients dealing with a wide range of musculoskeletal conditions.
+The technique works particularly well when combined with chiropractic care and rehabilitative services, which we offer under the same roof.

-A precisely placed needle elicits a brief twitch response — the muscle releasing its sustained contraction.
-Once the trigger point deactivates, blood flow returns and the tissue begins to heal.
+Knots within the muscle tissue produce both local tenderness and referred pain that travels to other parts of the body.
+A precisely placed needle elicits a brief twitch response, which is the muscle releasing its sustained contraction.
+Once the trigger point deactivates, blood flow returns to the area and the surrounding tissue begins to heal.

+Persistent tightness in the neck, shoulders, and lower back affects many residents of the Northern Virginia region.
 Office work, repetitive motion, and stress contribute to bands of tension that resist stretching and massage.
-Targeted needling reaches deep layers and releases contracted fibers.
+Targeted needling reaches these deep layers and releases the contracted fibers.

-Tight hamstrings, calves, rotator cuff issues, and tennis elbow respond well.
+Athletes throughout the area benefit from the technique during recovery from strains and overuse conditions.
+Tight hamstrings, calf muscles, rotator cuff issues, and tennis elbow all respond well to filament needle therapy.
 Sessions often shorten recovery time and help athletes return to training with proper muscle activation.

-Patients trust our team because our combined chiropractic and physical medicine approach addresses the source of muscular pain rather than only the symptoms.
-Our practitioners hold the credentials required by the Commonwealth of Virginia for filament needle therapy.
+Patients across the region trust our team because our combined chiropractic and physical medicine approach addresses the source of muscular pain rather than only the symptoms.
+Our practitioners hold proper credentials required by the Commonwealth of Virginia and have served the community for years.
+Here are several reasons our patients return to us:

-Our team holds the training and licensing required by Virginia for filament needle therapy — specifically, Dr. Cameron Hatam, who holds dry needling certification alongside CBP and Graston credentials.
+Our team holds the training and licensing required by Virginia for filament needle therapy.

 We work with most major carriers and offer flexible arrangements for residents of the area.